Tae Sung, PhD

 History of rhetoric, literary criticism, and critical theory.

 Research, Presentations, & Publications

 The Spirit and the Gift: A Postsecular Reading of Ralph Waldo Emerson and William James.
 (Monograph in progress)

 "In the Way of the Gift: The Conditions of Grace in Marilynne Robinson's Gilead."
-Special issue on the theology of Marilynne Robinson.
+Humanities: Special Issue on the Theology of Marilynne Robinson.
 Ed.
 Haein Park.
-Humanities.
-(Under review)
+(Forthcoming)

 Review of Transcendentalism and the Cultivation of the Soul, by Barry M. Andrews.
 Emerson Society Papers, vol. 29, no. 1, spring 2019.